mikekeith52/FSU_SQL/README.md

 If you are somehow reading this and you have not navigated to that web page, do so now.

 ## Download all files from GitHub
-1. On the top-right of the screen, click the option "⭐ Star".
-Nothing else works if this step is not completed.
+1. On the top-right of the screen, click the option "⭐ Star"
 2. Click the green code button on the top-right
 3. Download all files as a zip
 4. Unzip and save files locally to your computer where you'll be able to easily access them

 ## Getting Started
-Steps to begin learning SQL with Databricks:
+Please complete steps 1 and 2 below before our session begins.
+We will work through the rest of the steps together.

 1. Navigate to https://community.cloud.databricks.com
 2. Sign up for a free community account